AlexisPuga/precise-watcher/README.md

   }
 }
 ```
-To run it, just modify any file...
+To run it, just modify any file not included in your .gitignore file...

 ### Posibilities
 This tool allows you to: